 Telmisartan

-Micardis Coupons & Discount Card - Compare Prices Near You
+Micardis Coupons & Savings Card – Discount Prices from $8.19

 Telmisartan, sold under the brand name Micardis, is a prescription medication primarily used to manage high blood pressure (hypertension) in adults.
 By reducing high blood pressure, telmisartan helps to prevent serious health issues such as strokes, heart attacks, and kidney problems.
 Additionally, it is beneficial for lowering the risk of death or heart attack in certain individuals, especially those aged 55 or older with a history of heart conditions, like coronary artery disease.
 Telmisartan belongs to a group of medications known as angiotensin II receptor blockers (ARBs).
 It functions by blocking the hormone angiotensin II, which typically causes blood vessels to constrict.
 This constriction raises blood pressure and forces the heart to work harder.
 By preventing this hormone's action, telmisartan allows blood vessels to relax, thereby lowering blood pressure and reducing the strain on the heart.
 This medication is usually taken orally once a day.
 While side effects are uncommon, some individuals may experience upper respiratory infections or back pain.
 Always consult with your healthcare provider before starting any new medication to ensure it is suitable for your condition.